|17-Aug-2017||Mobile Apps for both iOS and Android are now available.|

-We offer an application which will allow your special-ed and general education teachers to easily collect IEP goal progress and accommodation use data with the click of a button.
-Using Whale Shark Software's EC-AID (Exceptional Children Accommodation & IEP Data) product allows your teams to drive all decisions based on real time data collected in class at the moment it happens.
-EC-AID can then be used to generate graphs that will display a student's growth over time.
+Whale Shark Software offers an application that allows your special- and general-education teachers to easily collect IEP goal progress and accommodation use data with the click of a button.
+Developed with input from EC teachers and specialists, EC-AID (Exceptional Children Accommodation & IEP Data) allows your team to drive decisions based on data collected in class as it happens.
+EC-AID generates graphs that will display a student's growth over time.
+Our student-centered model allows all teachers, specialists and therapists to collect and record data points to ensure progress-monitoring compliance.

 In the context of IEP Goals, progress monitoring means assessing a student's academic and/or behavioral performance, using brief measures, on a regular basis.
 When implemented correctly, benefits include: